 By Kristine Alfes and Mark Schostak

-Nevertheless, first job or the last, always maintain an organized and updated resume.
-Any employer that is mentioned should have a small blurb stating what positions were held and what job duties were done.
-Everyone looks for experience first, so sell yourself to be the best candidate for the position that is being applied for.
+Whether you’re going for your first job or your last, always maintain an organized and updated resume.
+Any employer noted on your resume should have a small blurb stating what positions you held and what job duties you performed.
+Everyone looks for experience first, so sell yourself to be the best candidate for the position.
 If you do not have any previous skills to show off, write down accomplishments.
-Good grades in school, extra – curricular activities, or community service work will give a positive image to the prospective employer.
+Good grades in school, extracurricular activities, or community service work will give a positive image to the prospective employer.

-I know that you can do this, good luck!
+We know that you can do this.
+Good luck!

 Read the career success stories of our alumni clicking here!